coreos/tectonic-installer/Documentation/platforms/vmware/README.md

 ## Prerequsities

-1. The latest Container Linux Stable (1298.6.0 or later) [downloaded and imported into vSphere][bootingonvmware].
+1. Download the latest Container Linux Stable (1298.6.0 or later) from; https://coreos.com/os/docs/latest/booting-on-vmware.html.
+1. Import `coreos_production_vmware_ova.ova` into vCenter.
+1. Resize the Virtual Machine Disk size to 30 GB
-1. Convert the Container Linux image [into a Virtual Machine template][vmwareconverttotemplate]
+1. Convert the Container Linux image into a Virtual Machine template.
 1. Pre-Allocated IP addresses for the cluster and pre-create DNS records

 ## DNS and IP address allocation

 Tectonic Virtual Machine named follow the $clustername-etcd-$instancenumber, $clustername-master-$instancenumber, $clustername-worker-$instancenumber syntax.
 The manifests for VMware within this repository assume static allocation of IP Addresses.

 Prior to the start of setup create required DNS records.
-Below is a sample table
+Below is a sample table of 3 etcd nodes, 2 master nodes and 2 worker nodes.

 | Record | Type | Value |
 |------|-------------|:-----:|